 One way to build up your pension pot is to start early – for example, by starting your pension at 18, you could add an extra £12,500 by retirement.

 Don’t worry if you didn’t start your pension at 18.
 If you’re still putting money away you can take advantage of investing via compound returns.
-By adding just £2.50 a week to your pension pot now, you could have an extra £13,600 by the time you retire.
+By adding just an extra £2.50 a week to your pension pot now, you could have an extra £13,600 by the time you retire.

 A great way to plan for the future today is with a pension calculator.
 By knowing what you can afford to retire on, you should be able to get a good idea of what you need to put aside today.